rbkc-data-team/themefinder/README.md

 - `response_id`: A unique identifier for each response
 - `response`: The free text survey response

-ThemeFinder is compatible with any instantiated [LangChain LLM runnable](https://python.langchain.com/v0.1/docs/integrations/llms/), but you will need to use JSON structured output.
+ThemeFinder now supports a range of language models through structured outputs.

-The function `find_themes` identifies common themes in response and labels them, it also outputs results from intermediate steps in the theme finding pipeline.
+The function `find_themes` identifies common themes in responses and labels them, it also outputs results from intermediate steps in the theme finding pipeline.

 For this example, import the following Python packages into your virtual environment: `asyncio`, `pandas`, `lanchain`.
 And import `themefinder` as described above.